 Best of the Bahamas

-These trips last six to eight days and include the Bahamas' iconic diving areas, and include shipwrecks, baited shark diving sites, and Nassau's Lost Blue Hole.
+These trips last six to eight days and visit many of the Bahamas' iconic diving areas, including shipwrecks, baited shark diving sites, and Nassau's Lost Blue Hole.
 Not to mention, drift diving and a chance to explore spectacular walls that drop into the abyss.
 Shore excursions to visit the world-famous swimming pigs, land iguanas, and geological formations are also included.

 During your Best of the Bahamas itinerary, you'll likely encounter Caribbean reef sharks, nurse sharks, and potentially lemon or silky sharks, too.
 You can also explore the region's signature shallow coral gardens, home to colourful schools of reef fish.
 The shallows are also home to a rich variety of critters, including seahorses and nudibranchs.